haishanh/sms-phone-validator/README.md

 yarn run storybook:build
 ```

 The generated assets will be placed in `.out`.
-And this diectory is ready to be deployed GitHub gh-pages, [Netlify], etc.
+And this directory is ready to be deployed to GitHub gh-pages, [Netlify], etc.

 [storybook]: https://storybook.js.org/